 Small amounts of ready-made meals and packaged foods can cost substantially more than fresh fruit and vegetables, and the cost of meat can far outweigh its value in the diet.
 If you have the time, then you don't need these ready-meals, and in many cases they take as long to prepare as fresh food.

-There is no nutritional need to have a protein meal every day, and a lot of evidence that suggests that one protein meal every two or three days would be more healthy!
+There is no nutritional need to have meat with every meal, and a lot of evidence that suggests that one meat meal every two or three days would be more healthy!

 Low cost meals need not be monotonous with a wide range of dried herbs and spices available in the supermarkets.
 You use so little of these that you can afford to include them in the lowest budget meals.